NZWG Staff & Board

 Co-President

-Fiona Samuel is a writer and director for television, radio, film and theatre, and a NZ Arts Foundation Laureate.
-Her body of work includes the original TV drama series The Marching Girls, one-woman stage play Lashings of Whipped Cream – A Session With a Teenage Dominatrix, television documentary Virginity, short films Bitch and Song of the Siren, radio dramas Blonde Bombshell and A Short History of Contraception and telefeatures Piece of My Heart, Bliss and Consent – The Louise Nicholas Story.
+Fiona is a writer and director for television, radio, film and theatre, and a NZ Arts Foundation Laureate.
+Her body of work includes the original TV drama series The Marching Girls, one-woman stage play Lashings of Whipped Cream – A Session With a Teenage Dominatrix, television documentary Virginity, short films Bitch and Song of the Siren, radio dramas Blonde Bombshell and A Short History of Contraception and telefeatures Piece of My Heart, Bliss and Consent – The Louise Nicholas Story, and in 2024 she makes her debut as a feature film screenwriter with the movie Pike.

 DAVID F. MAMEA